-- The word translated name (shem) as in His name will be called (shem + qara) was not a formal title for God, but rather it denoted the essence or essential characteristics of who someone is (cf. Young, Commentary on the Book of Isaiah, 1972: 331).
-This was clearly the Semitic concept of name.
-Hence, as to the essence and character of the Messiah, He is Wonderful Counselor, Mighty God, Everlasting Father and Prince of Peace.
+2) Shem.
+The word translated “NAME” (shem, LXX – onoma) as in “His name will be called” (shem + qara) was Not a formal title for God, but rather it denoted the essence or essential characteristics, or authority of who someone is (cf. E. J. Young).
+This was clearly the Semitic concept of “name.”
+Hence, as to the essence and character of the Messiah, He is Wonderful, Counselor, Mighty God, Father Eternal (Heb.) and Prince of Peace.

-Targums of Isa 9:6: “For us a child is born, to us a son is given . . . and his name will be called the Wonderful Counselor, the Mighty God, existing forever [or He who lives forever ].
-The Messiah in whose days peace shall increase upon us (Targum, Jonathan; emphasis added).
+Targums of Isa 9:6: “For us a child is born, to us a son is given . . . and his name will be called the Wonderful Counselor, the Mighty God, existing forever [or “HE who lives forever”].
+The Messiah in whose days peace shall increase upon us” (Targum Johnathan).